 Main activity field:

-- Regenerated products can, in turn, be regenerated two or three times more and are covered by a three-year warranty.
+- Regenerated products can be regenerated two or three times more and are covered by a three-year warranty.

-- The goods are manufactured according to the artisan technique of the descent (flat knitting): the mesh is lowered completely without cutting the thread, so the different components are only sewn together.
-This type of production, which safeguards the characteristics of craftsmanship, guarantees valuable garments and very minimal waste.
+- The goods are manufactured according to the artisan technique of the descent (flat knitting): this type of production safeguards the characteristics of craftsmanship and guarantees valuable garments and very minimal waste.

-- The whole production process is carried out in Prato's textile district, via the local supply chain, within a radius of 30 km (which implies fuel saving, local job opportunities, direct check of the quality and ethics of the production process).
+- The production process is carried out in Prato's textile district, within a radius of 30 km (which implies fuel saving, local job opportunities, direct check of the quality and ethics of the production process).

 - The whole recycling process is carried out according to the Global Recycling Standard (GRS) certified by textile exchange.